 The campus spreads out along Lake Mendota, and encompasses wooded hills as well as lively city streets.
 Along the scenic lakeshores are peaceful places to study and explore while experiencing the beauty of Madison.

-The city of Madison and the UW-Madison campus community are strongly committed safety.
-Recently the Federal Bureau of Investigation (FBI) ranked Madison the fourth safest city in the United States.
+The city of Madison and the UW-Madison campus community are strongly committed to safety.
+Madison is regularly ranked one of the top 20 safest cities in America.

 Entertainment and Cultural Events